 Moreover, the social media will let its privacy principle be public, in a surprising move of transparency.
 In the aftermath, pushed by the coming into force of the GDPR, Facebook will let the users know, how their data will be used.
 This will be possible thanks to a new control center, but it might result in some alterations in the way Facebook users will navigate the social media platform.

 Less time on the newsfeed

 In fact, Zuckerberg affirmed that this new strategy will probably decrease the amount of time spent on the platform.
-But this will be probably the best decision for its brand: more transparency, more trust gained from the user perspective and a full compliance with the new European rule that is altering the whole world.
+But this will probably be the best decision for its brand.
+There will be more transparency, more trust gained from the user perspective and a full compliance with the new European rule that is altering the whole world.

 It is already possible to check the privacy principles of Facebook on this blog post.

 And you?
 What changes are you making to your company’s social media, to accommodate the new GDPR?